yuanwei2023/umr/doc/sphinx/source/libpacket_api.rst

 								  uint32_t vmid, uint64_t addr, uint32_t nwords, enum umr_ring_type rt);

-This will read 'nwords' 32-bit words from the GPU mapped space indicated by the 'vmid' and 'addr' indicated.
+This will read 'nwords' 32-bit words from the GPU mapped space indicated by the 'vmid' and 'addr' indicated and then proceed to decode the buffer via the user interface 'ui' presented.

 ---------------------------
 Decoding a ring file buffer